-This paper's main contribution is a novel cognitive architecture for CPPS, which has several advantages in comparison with state-of-the-art architectures.
+The contribution of this paper is a novel cognitive architecture for CPPS, which has several advantages in comparison to the state-of-the-art architectures.
 To tackle goals (G-1) to (G-4), the following methods (M) are considered in this paper:

 - (M-1) Big Data Platform: Continuous and reliable operation (G-1) is ensured by a BDP.
-The CAAI-Big Data Platform (CAAI-BDP) comprises different techniques to reach the goal, such as orchestration, virtualization, and containerization.
+The BDP comprises different techniques to reach the goal, such as orchestration, virtualization, and containerization.
 The orchestration instantiates and connects the selected modules and thus creates the pipelines needed for the processing.
 Furthermore, the orchestration enables to move applications and their respective containers to the remaining infrastructure if certain parts of the system fail.
 Containerization, which provides virtualization on operating-system-level, allows the existence of multiple isolated user-space instances.
-It improves reliability because each instance can only access its container's contents and devices assigned to this container [33].
+It improves reliability because each instance can only access its container's contents and devices assigned to this container [29].
 Orchestration of virtualized containers also aids scalability as it is possible to create several instances of a container to work in parallel. - (M-2) Modularization: A modularization of the AI components enables the flexibility (G-2) of the CAAI to adapt it to specific requirements.
 Moreover, modular components require well-specified interfaces with detailed definitions.
 Furthermore, the modular design reduces development and maintenance costs by the integration of existing components.
-Thus, only new components have to be developed. - (M-3) Cognition: Automated process pipeline generation methods enable the realization of different use cases without the involvement of an AI expert and the transfer to different types of CPPS.
+Thus, only new components have to be developed. - (M-3) Cognition: Automated process pipeline generation methods enable the realization of different use cases without the involvement of an AI expert and the spreading to different types of CPPS.
 The automated pipeline creation is an important feature to ensure generalizability (G-3) for specific use cases, dynamic systems, and changing environments.
 It is realized by the cognitive module, which generates the pipeline and selects the best fitting algorithms according to the given data and defined goal.
 The pipeline evaluation is automated to improve results and detect performance drifts.
 The cognitive module subsequently evaluates the various pipelines to collect information about the performance of different algorithms for a given use case.
-This evaluation enables learning over time, and the detection of performance drifts that may result in a re-calibration of the processing pipeline.
+This evaluation enables learning over time and the detection of performance drifts that may result in a re-calibration of the processing pipeline.

-(M-4) Automatic Decision: The algorithm's results can be interpreted, and suggestions for an adaption can be derived, enabling automatic or CAAI supported adaptions of the CPPS.
+(M-4) Automatic Decision: Knowledge is needed to interpret the algorithms results and derive suggestions to realize automatic or CAAI supported adaptions.
 Therefore, new parameter sets or other system changes, identified by the algorithms, have to be applied to the CPPS (G-4).
 Furthermore, boundary conditions can be defined and applied for decision making, e.g., a minimum of expected improvement or specifications that ensure a safe adaption.
 Moreover, the decision must be applied to the CPPS controller, which adapts the physical machine.
-For realization, several existing approaches, such as skill-based engineering, can be used [10, 30, 49].
+For realization, several existing approaches, such as skill-based engineering, can be used [8, 26, 41].